Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 12. Mexican Feather Grass

-This is the next on our list of plants that live in the desert.
+This is the next plant on our list of desert plants.
 Mexican feather grass is an ornamental grass that can withstand drought in the desert and grows well in full light.

 This resistant desert plant is also known as fine-leaved nassella, Mexican feather grass, and fine-stem needlegrass.